Women's Gardening Apprenticeship

 Class begins at 5pm Fridays and ends at 4pm on Sundays.

 Each weekend we begin Friday evenings with a check-in and a pot-luck dinner together, sharing seasonal and homemade dishes.
 After dinner we discuss homework, the weekend schedule and enjoy a fire if weather permits.
 Saturday mornings class begins at 8:30am starting with body movement then move into what needs tending in the garden.
-Sundays begin at 9am with stretching, gardening, lecture and crafts as weather dictates.
-Evenings are for meditations, woods walks, drumming, story telling, enjoying a fire.
+Sundays begin at 9am with stretching, gardening, lecture and crafts.
+Evenings are for meditations, woods walks, drumming, and story telling around the fire.

 We get dirty and use our muscles; lots of kneeling, hauling, bending, digging and lifting.
 We share the work load, help each other, and work around challenges as they arise.
 Don't worry if you are unable to lift or bend much - just being there to learn and enjoy is enough.

 Each participant brings a dish to share for Friday evening meals.
 I will provide healthy, organic breakfast foods, some snacks and a delicious, gluten-free dinner and dessert from the land on Friday & Saturday nights.
 A tea selection and delicious well water will be provided all day.

 You bring lunches and snacks and any foods for special dietary needs.

-We are located on the unceded ancestral lands of the Haudenosaunee, Onondaga, and Conestoga peoples, that shared this land for 10,000 years.
+We are located on the unseeded ancestral lands of the Haudenosaunee, Onondaga, and Conestoga peoples, that shared this land for 10,000 years.
 We are nestled on 34 acres in a narrow valley with beautiful creeks and forest surrounding us and just two miles from Shindagin Hollow State Forest and 18 miles south of Ithaca, New York.
 There is a cold creek filled with fossil stones and a small pond to enjoy with privacy.